reefab/yquake2/README.md

 [Video](http://www.youtube.com/watch?v=lD2K1JtsNYs)

-## Current State
+## Current Status

-The demo version is playable but some graphical effects had to be disabled.
+The demo and full versions are playable but some graphical effects had to be disabled.

 ## Caveats

-Using the full version data files seems to cause hangs and as such is not recommended yet.

 The sound is disabled by default due to issues in the ALSA drivers.
 You can reactivate it by commenting the `set s_initsound 0` line in the `yq2.cfg`.
-You'll want to upgrade from the default firmware/kernel included in the initial public beta release of the Debian Wheezy image using [rpi-update](https://github.com/Hexxeh/rpi-update/).

 ## Installation

 ### Pre-requisites

  * Raspberry PI
- * Debian Wheezy public beta
+ * Raspbian (recommended) or Debian Wheezy public beta
  * a 192/64 RAM split

 ### Packages needed